Director – Jeremy Purcell – 2022 – US, UK, Ireland, China – Cert. U – 92m

 Larger issues are clearly indicated by the arrival of a family of refugees forced to flee from their island when it was devastated by a storm.
 This is paid off in the film’s final third when a similar (or perhaps it’s the very same) storm first approaches then hits the normally sunny and idyllic Puffin Rock, and the feature length affords the piece the space to deal with the storm and issues of sheltering from it to survive in considerably more depth than would be possible in six minutes.
 The refugee characters include tufted puffin Isabelle (voice: Eva Whittaker) who is about the same age as Oona and golden pheasant Phoenix (voice: Euan McGrath).

 The outgoing Oona offers to show them round their new home of Puffin Rock, an offer eagerly taken up by Phoenix but rejected by the hesitant Isabelle, who would rather spend time with the now-absent Phoenix, by whom she feels rejected.
-She is mourning the loss of her old home, an element that to the film’s credit is very sensitively handled here without being simply swept under the carpet as it might so easily have been.
+She is mourning the loss of her old home, an element that to the film’s credit is very sensitively handled here, without being simply swept under the carpet as it might so easily have been.
 The sentiment is expressed in a song sung by Isabelle containing the lines, I want to start again / I want to feel at home.

 Meanwhile, two prospective puffin parents proudly show off the Little Egg in their nest, leaving it to Baba and Oona to guard it.
-Perhaps with the danger of the storm at the back of her mind, Isabelle tries to takes over, and is joined by Oona when a Black Backed Gull attempts to steal Little Egg which the pair fight off.
+Perhaps with the danger of the storm at the back of her mind, Isabelle tries to take over, and is joined by Oona when a Black Backed Gull attempts to steal Little Egg, which the pair fight off.
 Concerned for Little Egg’s safety, Isabelle removes it from the nest to hide it in a safer place (an action at which narrator O’Dowd expresses grave concern that she’s doing the wrong thing)

 When the island community is thrown into a collective panic about Little Egg’s disappearance, Isabelle digs herself deeper into a hole by scapegoating the otter.
-Oona, meanwhile, tries to explain that she only saw off the Black Backed Gull with Isabelle’s help, but no-one will listen to her believing rather that Oona did it all by herself.
+Oona, meanwhile, tries to explain that she only saw off the Black Backed Gull with Isabelle’s help, but no-one will listen to her, believing rather that Oona did it all by herself.

 As the storm approaches the island in the final reel, Little Egg is still missing…